odoo/odoo/doc/reference/views.rst

   ``row`` (default)
     groups by the specified field.
 All graph types support at least one level of grouping, some may support more.
-For pivot views, each group gets its own row.
   ``col``
-    only used by pivot tables, creates column-wise groups ``measure``
+    authorized in graph views but only used by pivot tables ``measure``
     field to aggregate within a group